JunzeTan/Java-programs/CupcakeCostCalculator/README.md

 # Cupcake Cost Calculator
-This program computer how much we need to pay with given t cupcakes which is d dollars.
+This program computes how much we need to pay with given t cupcakes which is d dollars.
 For more than k cupcakes, we have a discount price D.
 Input t, k ,d, D in this order, the program will return corresponding prices that need to pay.
 ## Example